Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

 \section{Minimum Wage Effects}

-The previous analysis indicates that, absent minimum wage regulations, firms in concentrated labor markets suppress workers' wages by constraining their employment.
-Importantly, monopsony theory expects reasonably-set minimum wages to counteract such monopsonistic exploitation without having negative effects on employment.
-Although this line of reasoning is frequently brought up to rationalize close-to-zero minimum wage effects on employment, direct evidence for the monopsony argument is rare.
-In the following, I perform empirical tests regarding the role of monopsony power on minimum wage effects.
-Given the concentration indices, I examine whether sectoral minimum wages exhibit less adverse employment effects in imperfectly competitive labor markets where concentration tends to be higher.
+Building on the evidence for monopsonistic conduct before minimum wages were introduced, I examine next whether the introduction and increase in sectoral minimum wages counteracted monopsony power without having negative effects on employment.
+Specifically, I scrutinize whether sectoral minimum wages exhibit less adverse employment effects in more monopsonistic labor markets where concentration tends to be higher.
+In Appendix \ref{sec:H}, I provide full details on the regression results, robustness checks, and heterogeneity analyses.

 \paragraph{Empirical Model.} The empirical analysis of minimum wage effects proceeds in two steps.
-In a first step, I test whether sectoral minimum wages effectively raise earnings.
-An empirical bite confirmation is an essential prerequisite because causal effects will not manifest unless minimum wages are binding.\footnote{In default of a bite, near-zero minimum wage effects on employment would have a fundamentally different implication relative to a setting with binding minimum wages.} Provided that there is a significant bite, I examine the minimum wage effects on employment in a second step.
+In a first step, I test whether higher sectoral minimum wages effectively raise wage levels.
+An empirical bite confirmation is an essential prerequisite because causal effects on employment will not manifest unless minimum wages are binding.
+Provided that there is a significant bite, I examine the minimum wage effects on employment in a second step.
 In both cases, the baseline version of the regression model takes the following log-linear form